top of page

 LITTER

 We want to show that this event has exemplary control of littering.
 Please help us achieve that.
-Pack your litter into your pack, pockets or nearby bin bag (trash sack) at a vehicle.
+Pack your litter into your pack, pockets or nearby bin bag at a vehicle.
 No exceptions.
 Croatia is a beautiful environment, and our absolute commitment is to keep it that way.

 MUSIC PLAYERS